 Salvador Bahia, Brazil.

-Kirk's work has been reviewed in Modern Drummer and Percussive Notes magazines—plus featured on the Brazilian Television program, Planeta Brasil.
+Kirk's work has been reviewed in Modern Drummer and Percussive Notes magazines—plus featured on Brazilian Television.